Claude Giroux (wrestler): Dink the Clown

 Giroux's best known imitation role was as "Dink the Clown," the slapstick partner of Doink the Clown (at the time played by Ray Apollo, the fourth and last wrestler to play Doink on a regular basis in the WWF).
 Dink was introduced as a present to Doink the Clown by Santa Claus himself on an edition of WWF Superstars of Wrestling that aired on November 27, 1993.
 From then on, Dink accompanied Doink to ringside and took part in the clown antics played on opponents.
 While acting as a manager, Giroux occasionally also wrestled as Dink, twice on Pay Per View.
 Dink's first PPV appearance was on March 20, 1994 at WrestleMania X, teaming with Doink to face Bam Bam Bigelow and Luna Vachon in a losing effort.
 Dink's second PPV appearance came at the 1994 Survivor Series where he was joined by fellow "Mini Clowns" Pink and Wink to make up the team Clowns'R'Us to face Jerry Lawler and his three "Mini Kings" – Sleazy, Cheesy and Queasy.
 After losing the match, all six midgets attacked Jerry Lawler and chased him from the ring.
 Then afterwards, Giroux left the WWF in spring 1995.

 After the WWF

 When the Dink gimmick was phased out by 1995, Giroux left the WWF as well, working mainly on the independent circuit ever since.
 In 1997, Giroux made a one-off appearance for World Championship Wrestling as Tiger Jackson when the company toured through Montreal, which has been Giroux's home territory since leaving the WWF.

-Dink made a brief appearance at Joey Janela's Spring Break in the first ever Clusterfuck match in 2017, biting Veda Scott on her butt and eliminating himself from the match.